misterfifths/jutil/README.md

 ]
 ````

-## jfirst
+## jfirst, jtake, jdrop

-Accepts a predicate in the same form as `jwhere`, but only returns the first matching object in the data.
+`jfirst` accepts a predicate in the same form as `jwhere`, but only returns the first matching object in the data.
 If no predicate is provided, the first object in the data is returned.

+`jtake` and `jdrop` select or remove a given number of records from the data, respectively.

 ## jcount